PyWavelets/pywt/doc/source/ref/wavelets.rst

 .. class:: ContinuousWavelet(name)

-  Describes properties of a continous wavelet identified by the specified wavelet ``name``.
+  Describes properties of a continuous wavelet identified by the specified wavelet ``name``.
   In order to use a built-in wavelet the ``name`` parameter must be a valid wavelet name from the :func:`pywt.wavelist` list.